OHS-Intro-To-Python-2018/helloworld/README.md

 # helloworld
-# Submit Your Source Coce For Hello World program to this repository
+Submit your Python source code For Hello World program to this repository